mathster101/Ardu_Link/README.md

 Simply clone the project and import to PIO.
 No libraries need to be installed.

-unzip Proj_files.zip to obtain .pio and .vscode folders and place them in the working directory.
+unzip Proj_files.zip to obtain .pio folders and place them in the working directory.